Casting off, cruising and tying up

 Have a read through these pointers to learn all about the process of piloting your canal boat.

-Always slow down when passing anglers and other boats.
 Don’t let your boat create a breaking wave or a lowering of the water along the bank just ahead of the boat.
 These are signs that you should throttle back to prevent damage to the bank and disturbance to moored boats.
-Excessive speed can dislodge mooring pins.
+Excessive speed can also dislodge mooring pins.

 Slowing down and stopping